semuconsulting/PyGPSClient/README.md

 `python -m pip install --upgrade PyGPSClient`

-To run the appliation, if the python3 site_packages are in your PATH, simply type `python -m pygpsclient`.
+To run the application, if the python3 site_packages are in your PATH, simply type `python -m pygpsclient`.

 If not, type `python -m \full_path_to_site_packages\pygpsclient`.